Sources

 Transform and Composite

-Sources also have the regular options to Scale, Position and Blend the clip like any other Video or Still file.
+Sources also have the regular options to Scale, Position and Blend the clip like Video or Still files.

 Favorites

 You can add and remove sources to the favorites tab by pressing the heart icon while hovering over the source.
-This gives you quick and easy acces to all your favorite sources.
+This gives you quick and easy acces to all your favourite sources.

 Routing